Lorreta-Anyika/Cafe_data_Sales_Cleaning/README.md

 - **Counting transactions by payment method** to determine customer preferences
 - **Comparing takeaway vs. dine-in sales** to understand ordering habits

-## PivotCharts: Visualizing Insights
+## PivotCharts & Interactive Dashboard

-After analyzing the data using **PivotTables**, I used **PivotCharts** to visualize key trends and make insights easier to understand.
+After analyzing the data with **PivotTables**, I created an **interactive dashboard** to enhance visualization and user experience.

 ### **Charts Used & Why?**